Images

 • resize (Optional, string): If set, this will resize the image to fit inside the given dimensions WIDTHxHEIGHT and preserve the aspect ratio.

-• type (Optional): Specifies how to encode image internally.
-Defaults to BINARY for local and remote images and TRANSPARENT_BINARY for MDIs.
+• type (Required): Specifies how to encode image internally.

 • GRAYSCALE: Full scale grey.
 Uses 8 bits per pixel, 1 pixel per byte.

 • RGB565: Lossy RGB color stored.
-Uses 2 bytes per pixel.
+Uses 2 bytes per pixel, 3 with an alpha channel.

-• RGB24: Full RGB color stored.
-Uses 3 bytes per pixel.
+• RGB: Full RGB color stored.
+Uses 3 bytes per pixel, 4 with an alpha channel.

 • dither (Optional): Specifies which dither method used to process the image, only used in GRAYSCALE and BINARY type image.
 Defaults to NONE.
 You can read more about it here and here.

-• NONE: Every pixel convert to its nearest color.
+• NONE: Every pixel converts to its nearest color.

 • FLOYDSTEINBERG: Uses Floyd-Steinberg dither to approximate the original image luminosity levels.